gerardpslowey/eMot/docs/proposal/README.md

 - Our project is a locally hosted application that will use natural language processing with sentiment analysis and machine learning.

-- The aim of the application will be to help prevent end users from overwhelming themselves with negative textual content that is being viewed online.
+- The aim of the application will be to help us learn and understand sentiment analysis while incorporating aspects of machine learning.
+The resulting project should also highlight to the user the sentiment of the material that they are viewing online.

 - The application will run in the background on the users machine (windows or linux).
 By recording the sites visited by the user, we aim to gauge the sentiment of the material they are reading or focusing on.